The Lexical Mistake of Social Distancing

 So, on this note, I propose a change in terminology in moving forward.
 Although I like my friend’s suggestion of “physically distancing”, I still feel that this phrase lies too close to home, which is a place where we all need each other to be as socially accessible as ever before.
 So, in exchange for “social distancing”, I propose that we all be “physically responsible”, or if you are in need of in need of a noun, we engaged in “physical responsibility.”
 In reading, you might think this term sounds too vague, nuanced, or open to interpretation, but I think with just a few opportunities for practice, we and our kids will all get the point.
 And in doing so, the great news is that we are no longer at risk of being repeatedly “primed” to be distant, or isolated, or even alone.
 Rather, we are free and liberated and even impelled, yet in still being physically responsible, to connect and socialize and unite with our neighbors no matter what may come.

-One Reply to “The Lexical Mistake of Social Distancing”
+1 thought on “The Lexical Mistake of Social Distancing”

 1. Kristine Louise Schroeder